TucsonTopia

 Are the shows scary?

 With themes ranging from superheroes to Frankenstein, you may wonder if the shows at Gaslight Theatre have frightening components.
-All of the shows do have a villain (or, in most cases, a team of villains), but they are "playfully bad" (smiling at scenes and even dancing alongside the good guys).
+All of the shows do have a villain (or, in most cases, a team of villains), but they are "playfully bad" (they frequently sing and dance alongside the good guys!).
 Most children will enjoy booing for the bad guys and celebrating along with the heroes.
 The shows always conclude with a happy ending!

 Should I bring a stroller?